Hailey-Ross/psn_status/README.md

 # Fork of Darkk_ops

-Allows for the creation of Status Messages for RolePlay Servers
+Allows for the creation of Status Messages for RedM RolePlay Servers

 ## Features:
 - Works with onesync infinity